Lennox Lewis vs. Donovan Ruddock

-Lennox Lewis vs. Donovan Ruddock, billed as "The Fight for the Right" was a professional boxing match contested on 31 October 1992.
+Lennox Lewis vs. Donovan Ruddock, billed as The Fight for the Right, was a professional boxing match contested on 31 October 1992.
 The fight was a WBC heavyweight title "eliminator", with the winner scheduled to challenge the winner of the Evander Holyfield–Riddick Bowe championship bout held two weeks later.
 In addition, Lewis' Commonwealth heavyweight title was also on the line.

 Background

 In 1991, the number one and two ranked heavyweights, Mike Tyson and Donovan "Razor" Ruddock had two matches in order to determine who would next face Evander Holyfield for the Undisputed Heavyweight Championship.
 The first match took place on 18 March 1991, with Tyson winning the bout by seventh-round technical knockout after referee Richard Steele stopped the fight as Tyson was landing a six-punch combination on Ruddock.
 However, Ruddock and his camp complained that Steele had stopped the fight too early and demanded a rematch with Tyson, to which Tyson's camp agreed.
 The rematch took place on 28 June 1991 but Tyson was again able to pick up the victory, this time by unanimous decision.
 With Tyson now the number one contender, a match with Holyfield was made for November of that year.
 Before that match could take place, Tyson was pulled out with an injury and shortly after, was convicted and sentenced to six years in prison for the rape of Desiree Washington.
 As such, Ruddock became the WBC's number one ranked heavyweight and was matched up against the number two ranked heavyweight, 1988 Gold Medalist Lennox Lewis, who had yet to lose a match in his professional career.
 The bout would take place in Lewis' native England with the winner moving on to face the winner of the Evander Holyfield–Riddick Bowe championship bout that would take place only two weeks after the Lewis–Ruddock match.

 At the press conference Ruddock's promoter Murad Muhammad stated that they suspect Lewis of taking steroids prior to the upcoming fight.
 Lewis however neither confirmed, neither denied he did take steroids.
+Ruddock was a 2 to 1 favorite to win.

+The fights

+Taylor vs. España

+The co featured bout (actually broadcast after the main event on the HBO World Championship Boxing broadcast) saw WBA welterweight champion Meldrick Taylor make the second defence of his title against No. 1 contender Crisanto España.

 The fight

+España dropped Taylor in the 3rd round with a right hand.
+The challenger was deducted a point in the 6th for a low blow.
+Taylor was dropped again by a flurry in the 8th and the fight was stopped later in the round with Taylor pressed against the turnbuckle.